 If you are new to sales planning, this might come across as abysmal because it is!
 Sales and Marketing channels become more and more useful until they reach a point of complete uselessness.
 If a channel works, everyone gets there and spoils for all of us.

 Expect any channel to deliver less than 10% conversion from leads touched to leads converted to prospects.
-In fact, I am being very bullish with that number.
+In fact, I am being very bullish on that number.
 2% is not far from reality.
-With PipeCandy we are trying to change this for you – by delivering contextual messages to your leads so that the conversion rates (warm responses) are in the healthy double digit percentage range.
+With PipeCandy we are trying to change this for you - by delivering contextual messages to your leads so that the conversion rates (warm responses) are in the healthy double-digit percentage range.

 There is no industry rule-of-thumb or norm, even though we all like to have an anchor to base our expectations on.
 Your conversion rates depend on your product or service, how good a sales rep you are, how easy and well-articulated your pre-sales process is, etc. We've seen companies that convert 1 in 4 prospects.
 We've also seen companies that convert 1 in 10.
 Both aren't bad - the context decides.
 According to FitSmallBusiness, this is how you create your own template: